1. Purpose of policy

 Approval authority is the committee or position with authority (or delegated authority) to approve a policy or procedure within this Policy Framework.

 Designated Officer is the most senior officer responsible for operationalising the policy and/or procedures.
-The Designated Officer has delegated responsibilities to develop and implement the policy and/or procedures on behalf of the Responsible Officer.
+The Designated Officer has delegated responsibilities to develop and implement the policy and/or procedures on behalf of the Responsible Executive Member.
 Specific responsibilities are listed in full in Table 5.1, Policy Framework – Procedures.

-Responsible Officer is the most senior officer with whom the policy matter most clearly resides.
-The Responsible Officer has overarching responsibility for the policy and related procedures and is accountable for the implementation and compliance of the policy.
+Responsible Executive Member is the member of the University Executive with whom the policy matter most clearly resides.
+The Responsible Executive Member has overarching responsibility and accountability for the policy and related procedures and is accountable for the implementation and compliance of the policy.
 Specific responsibilities are listed in full in Table 5.1, Policy Framework – Procedures.

 4. Policy Framework

 The Policy Framework is guided by the principles set out in the Governance Framework – Governing Policy.
-The Policy Framework comprises of a standard model of concise high level policies and related detailed procedures.
+The Policy Framework comprises of a standard model of concise high level policies and related detailed procedures, which are complemented with various levels of documentation as required.
+Additionally, the University may draw these various levels together as overarching frameworks.

 4.1 Principles for policy